rmawatson/flutter_isolate/README.md

 # FlutterIsolate

 FlutterIsolate allows creation of an Isolate in flutter that is able to use flutter plugins.
-It creates the necessary platform specific bits (FlutterBackgroundView on android & FlutterEngine on iOS) to enable the platoform channels to work inside an isolate.
+It creates the necessary platform specific bits (FlutterBackgroundView on android & FlutterEngine on iOS) to enable the platform channels to work inside an isolate.

 ### FlutterIsolate API